studioarmix/backplate/README.md

 ### endpoint(name, url, indexController=None, childController=None, children=[])

-Returns a formed tuple for use with `create_api`'s internal route processing and binding.
+Creates and returns a tuple for use with `create_api`'s internal route processing and binding.

 `name`is a string used to construct an unique endpoint value.